fluentscheduler/FluentScheduler/Documentation/docs/index.md

     <img alt="logo" src="https://raw.githubusercontent.com/fluentscheduler/FluentScheduler/master/Logo/logo-200x200.png">
 </p>

+**Important note**: This documentation refers to the upcoming version of the library, that's still unstable.
+For the current version please head to [GitHub](https://github.com/fluentscheduler/FluentScheduler).

 Welcome to the documentation for FluentScheduler, an automated job scheduler with fluent interface for the .NET platform.